 (1) The equal participation of women and men on committees is fundamental to the achievement of gender equality in the workplace and contributes to the richness of diversity in decision-making.

 (2) The aim of this policy is to achieve equal representation of women and men on University of Western Sydney committees.

 (3) The policy applies to all committees and sub-committees, including recruitment and selection committees, committees established to undertake reviews, advisory groups, task forces, working groups and reference groups.

 (6) The University supports the implementation of the Workplace Gender Equality Act 2012 which requires the University to eliminate structural and attitudinal barriers that affect women and men in employment, and to introduce special measures which promote and encourage gender equality in the workplace.

-(13) At the first meeting of a new committee and annually thereafter the convenor will request the committee to review its membership to ensure that there is equal representation of women and men.
+(12) At the first meeting of a new committee and annually thereafter the convenor will request the committee to review its membership to ensure that there is equal representation of women and men.

-(15) To achieve the outcomes of this policy it is recognised that there will be some occasions where the 'elected' and 'ex-officio' membership of committees can result in a low level of women's representation.
+(14) It is recognised that there will be some occasions where the 'elected' and 'ex-officio' membership of committees can result in a low level of women's representation.